Surrogacy Laws in Australia

 The Surrogacy Act 2012, which was passed in 2012, specifies surrogacy procedures in Tasmania.
 If a person satisfies the following requirements, they may enter into a surrogacy agreement:

-- The surrogate mother in Australia must be at least 25 years old, have given birth to at least one living child, and be a legal resident of Tasmania at the time of the birth.
+• The surrogate must be at least 25 years old, have given birth to at least one living child, and be a legal resident of Tasmania at the time of the birth.
 The intended parents must also be at least 21 years old.

 Laws governing surrogacy in Victoria